ricardomvicente/RISC-V-Mini-Transformer/README.md

 # RISC-V Mini-Transformer

-A simplified Transformer-inspired attention model implemented in RISC-V Assembly for the **Introduction Computer Architecture** course at **Instituto Superior Técnico**.
+A simplified Transformer-inspired attention model implemented in RISC-V Assembly for the **Introduction to Computer Architecture** course at **Instituto Superior Técnico**.

 ### Features
 - Complete Mini-Transformer inference pipeline implemented in RISC-V Assembly